-Restricted Stock Awards and Performance-Based Shares.
-Also on May 19, 2021, the Company issued to non-executive members of its Board of Directors, as compensation for their annual service, a total of 31,512 restricted shares under the 2015 Plan with a one-year vesting period.
-Additionally, the Company issued 69,975 performance-based shares in January 2021 to the Company's CEO and a total of 20,750 performance-based shares to three of the Company's other executives in May 2021.
-The vesting for these performance-based shares is based on the compounded annual growth rate of the Company's Adjusted EBITDA and Free Cash Flow Per Share, as defined, for the three-year periods ending December 31, 2021, December 31, 2022, and December 31, 2023.
-For the 2021 period, one-third of such performance-based shares either vested or will vest on the anniversary date of the awards, as both of the Company's growth-rate targets for such period were achieved.
-Vesting of the remaining performance-based shares requires satisfaction of similar conditions for the 2022 and 2023 periods.
+Performance-Based Shares.
+The Company issued a total of 120,356 performance-based shares to its executives in 2023.
+The vesting for these performance-based shares is based on the compounded annual growth rate of the Company's Adjusted EBITDA and Free Cash Flow Per Share, as defined, for the three-year periods ending December 31, 2023, December 31, 2024, and December 31, 2025.
+For the 2023 period, one-third of such performance-based shares either vested or will vest on the anniversary date of the awards, as both of the Company's growth-rate targets for such period were achieved.
+Vesting of the remaining performance-based shares requires satisfaction of similar conditions for the 2024 and 2025 periods.